Homo antecessor: Cannibalism

 In sum, mainly the meatier areas were prepared, and the rest discarded.
 This suggests they were butchering humans for nutritional purposes, but the face generally exhibits significantly more cutmarks than the faces of animals.
 When this is seen in prehistoric modern human specimens, it is typically interpreted as evidence of exocannibalism, a form of ritual cannibalism where one eats someone from beyond their social group, such as an enemy from a neighbouring tribe.
 But, when overviewing the evidence of H. antecessor cannibalism in 1999, Spanish palaeontologist Yolanda Fernandez-Jalvo and colleagues instead ascribed the relative abundance of facial cut marks in the H. antecessor sample to the strongly contrasting structure of the muscle attachments between humans and typical animal prey items (that is, defleshing the human face simply required more cuts, or the butcherers were less familiar with defleshing humans).

-Nonetheless, the assemblage had a lack of older individuals, composed entirely of young adults and juveniles.
+Nonetheless, the assemblage had a lack of older individuals, and was composed entirely of young adults and juveniles.
 In 2010 Carbonell hypothesised that they were practising exocannibalism and hunting down neighbouring tribesmen.
-In 2019 Spanish palaeoanthropologist Jesús Rodríguez and colleagues argued that the demographic is better explained as consuming fellow tribesmen (already dead from natural causes, war, or an accident) simply avoids wasting food—especially considering the high youth mortality rates in modern hunter-gatherer groups.
+While not rejecting this hypothesis, Spanish palaeoanthropologist Jesús Rodríguez and colleagues suggested as an alternative explanation that the eaten people may have been fellow tribesmen who had died of unrelated reasons (such as natural causes, war, or accidents), eaten in funerary rites or possibly simply to avoid wasting food.
+They consider this explanation as better fitting the demographic distribution of the eaten due to the high youth mortality rates in hunter-gatherer groups, while also granting that the high number of young individuals among the eaten may have been due to a "low-risk hunting strategy" (juveniles of foreign groups were easier to catch and kill) or a "deliberate cultural strategy aimed to defend the territory and eliminate competitors" by targeting their offspring.